Bilevel Optimal Control: Theory, Algorithms, and Applications: Numerical results for the inverse optimal control problem

 While the behavior of \cref{alg:ALM} does not change significantly with respect to iteration numbers and the evolution of the penalty parameter, computation time drastically increases. \Cref{alg:ALM} now needs between $1$ and $10$ minutes to terminate which, as already mentioned, is due to large iteration numbers of the subproblem solver. \Cref{alg:SSN} terminates in each of the runs since the maximum number of iterations is reached.
 Just one full Newton step is carried out in each run, and most of the remainder steps are gradient steps.
 This slows down the convergence so that the underlying termination criterion is not hit within the maximum number of iterations.
 However, based on the computed function value, we guess that the final iterate produced by both methods in each of the runs is close to the global minimizer of the (perturbed) inverse optimal control problem.

-In our final experiment, we aim to combine \cref{alg:ALM,alg:SSN} in order to obtain a method which benefits, on the one hand, from the robust behavior of \cref{alg:ALM} and, on the other hand, from the potential local fast convergence of \cref{alg:SSN}.
+In our third experiment, we aim to combine \cref{alg:ALM,alg:SSN} in order to obtain a method which benefits, on the one hand, from the robust behavior of \cref{alg:ALM} and, on the other hand, from the potential local fast convergence of \cref{alg:SSN}.
 Therefore, for $w_\textup{a}\equiv -0.05$ again, we first run \cref{alg:ALM} on the set of $10$ random starting points already used before, but with $\tau_\textup{alm} := 10^{-5}$, i.e., with a less stringent termination criterion.
 Second, the final iterates are then used as starting points for \cref{alg:SSN}. \cref{tab:Ex2_warmstart} clearly documents that this warm starting is promising as it reduces the overall number of iterations and the overall computation time since \cref{alg:SSN} terminates after just one full Newton step in each of the runs.
+In the light of \cite[Theorem~2.9]{HarderMehlitzWachsmuth2021}, the latter behavior is not surprising as we aim to solve a linear-quadratic complementarity-constrained problem while \cref{alg:ALM} seemingly drives the sequence of iterates in the radius of local fast convergence of \cref{alg:SSN}.

+Our final experiment aims to visualize the numerical behavior of the warm started solution method on a finer mesh.
+Therefore, we reconsider the problem of interest with $w_\textup{a}\equiv-0.05$ on a refined grid of 512 triangles.
+Again, we run the algorithm on a (due to the refinement of the mesh) different set of 10 random starting points, and make use of $\tau_\textup{alm}:=10^{-6}$.
+Additionally, we immediately abort \cref{alg:ALM} if a maximum number of $10^7$ cumulated function evaluations of the augmented Lagrangian function is exceeded but still hand the last iterate over to \cref{alg:SSN}.
+This happened for the starting points indexed by 2, 4, 5, 6, and 8.
+The results are documented in \cref{tab:Ex2_warmstart_refined}.
+On the one hand, due to the larger size of the problem, we observe higher computational times for \cref{alg:ALM,alg:SSN}.
+On the other hand, the total number iterations for \cref{alg:ALM} and the final value of the penalty parameter increase just slightly, and \cref{alg:SSN} still shows one-step convergence.